Back

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Water Buffalo horn (above) has been used by Japanese craftsman for hundreds of years and selected as the ideal material to produce Kurikata, Koiguchi, Kojiri and other parts commonly found on Japanese swords.
-While our horn parts start out looking like the above, they are hand made by skilled craftsmen and are copies of quality antique horn parts collected by Fred over the years.
-If you have the time and ambition to make your own parts, the block shaped cube # 2 of solid black horn would be a good place to start.
+As a result of its beauty and long lasting, Water Buffalo horn (above) has been used by Japanese craftsman for hundreds of years and selected as the ideal material to produce Kurikata, Koiguchi, Kojiri and other parts commonly found on Japanese swords.
+While our horn parts start out looking like the above, they are hand crafted by skilled workers and are copies of original antique horn parts collected by Fred over the years.

 The 'hook' part # 3 (aka: Tsunakuchi, Kaishizuno, Soritsuna and others) is available in three sizes and was designed to catch the bottom edge of the wearers Obi in an effort to secure the Saya to the wearer and prevent it from being pulled out with the blade during an emergency.